-“You don’t have to go back there, you know,” Aunt Claire pointed out for the hundredth time.
-“You can go to school here, you’ve already made some friends, haven’t you?”
+“You don’t have to go back there, you know,” Aunt Claire pointed out for what felt like the hundredth time.
+“You can go to school here, you’ve already made some friends haven’t you?”

-“I miss the rain,” I lied, well, half-lied.
+“I miss the rain,” I half-lied.
 I did miss the cool winds and daily showers of my hometown, but that wasn’t why I wanted to go back.

 “You mean the constant wetness and day-long mist that makes up every typical day in Gasquet?
 Come on Elsa, I thought you liked it here,” she pressed.

 “I do.
 I mean, Glendale is great but I want to go back home.”

 She sighed, realizing that she couldn’t talk me into staying.
 I’d hoped I’d feel triumphant once I’d won her over with my decision but instead I felt guilty.
 Tears welled in her eyes as I loaded the last of my bags into the trunk of my taxi, ready to head to the airport.